SFDC-Assets/Lightning-Barcode-Scanner/README.md

 The component supports several action types:

-- **URL Scanning**: scans a URL that your device supports and opens it in your device.
+- **URL Scanning**: scans a URL that your device supports and opens it on your device.
 - **Flow Execution**: scans arbitary text which can be passed to the `BarcodeText` input variable in an autolaunched flow that you specify.
-- **Apex Execution** scans arbitary text which can be passed to an Apex class that you specify.
+- **Apex Execution**: scans arbitary text which can be passed to an Apex class that you specify.
 The Apex class must implement the `BarcodeScannerApexItem` interface.

 ### Salesforce Mobile Links

 If you create a URL that begins with `salesforce1://`, you can view Salesforce records (as well as edit, follow, and download them) directly inside the Salesforce Mobile app.
-For a complete list of things you can do with this URL scheme, [check out the documentation](https://resources.docs.salesforce.com/sfdc/pdf/salesforce1_url_schemes.pdf).
+For a complete discussion of how to format URLs with this scheme, [check out the documentation](https://resources.docs.salesforce.com/sfdc/pdf/salesforce1_url_schemes.pdf).

+## Creating and Embedding Barcodes

+There are numerous free barcode generators around the web

 ## How to Deploy This Package to Your Org